TahsinAlahi/lms-api/README.md

-# 📚 Library Management API
+# 📚 Boba Library Management API

 A RESTful Library Management System built using **Express.js**, **TypeScript**, and **MongoDB (Mongoose)**.
 This API allows for managing a collection of books and handling borrowing operations with business logic, validation, filtering, and aggregation.